Dartington Hall Gardens

 About the garden

-Experience a sense of tranquility at Dartington’s historical Grade II* listed gardens, which evolved under the stewardship of families including the Holands (1388–1509), the Champernownes (1559–1925), and the Elmhirsts (1925–1968), aided by nationally and internationally renowned landscape architects and designers Henry Avray Tipping, Beatrix Farrand, and Percy Cane.
-Dartington Trust now looks after the gardens.
+Dartington’s historic Grade II-listed gardens have evolved under the stewardship of notable families, including the Holands (1388–1509), the Champernownes (1559–1925) and the Elmhirsts (1925–1968), with guidance from nationally and internationally renowned landscape architects and designers Henry Avray Tipping, Beatrix Farrand and Percy Cane.
+The Dartington Trust now looks after the gardens.

-The 26 acres of formal grounds have been developed with a sense of natural wilderness, including a range of stunning features and beautiful vistas, with impressive sculptures, including the Henry Moore ‘Reclining Figure’, commissioned especially for the gardens in 1946.
-Rich in history and home to some of the most impressive champion trees in the region, the gardens boast a 1,500-year-old yew tree and a line of sweet chestnuts believed to be more than 400 years old.
-Visitors return to admire the stunning burst of colour at the Azalea Dell and the 260ft long Sunny Border, lovingly created by Dorothy Elmhirst in 1928 and overlooking the impressive Tiltyard at the heart of the garden.
+The 26 acres of formal grounds blend a sense of natural wilderness with stunning features, beautiful vistas and impressive sculptures.
+Rich in history and home to some of the region’s most impressive champion trees, the gardens include a 1,500-year-old yew tree and a line of sweet chestnuts believed to be over 400 years old.
+Highlights include the Azalea Dell and the 260ft long Sunny Border, which overlooks the impressive Tiltyard at the heart of the garden.

 Facilities